The Pope, the Pharisees, and the Question: “Who Is a Child of God?”

 “This is eternal life: that they may know the only true God.
 I have revealed you to those whom you gave me out of the world.
 They have obeyed your word.
 I am not praying for the world.
 Rather, I pray for those you have given me, for they are yours.
 They are not of this world even as I am not of the world.
 I pray also for those who will believe in me through their message.”
 (John 8:40-44,17:3, 6, 9, 14, 16, 20)

-These are not the words of a savior who believe everyone in the world is a child of God.
-So who are the children of God?
-Jesus says:
+These are certainly not the words of a savior who subscribes to the notion that everyone in the world is a child of God.
+So then, who exactly are the children of God?
+Jesus makes it quite clear, does He not?

 (Matthew 13:38-39) “The field is the world and the good seed are the children of the Kingdom.
 The darnel weeds are the children of the evil one.
 The enemy, the devil, sowed the bad seed.
 The harvest is the end of the age, and the reapers are angels.”